 Paul didn’t simply say, “We’re being built up in Christ.”
 He was very particular to say “having been rooted” in Christ first.
 Why?

-Well, without a plant’s root system hidden in the soil, its upward growth simply isn’t possible.
-In the same way, our upward growth—or being built up in the Lord—is dependent on and issues from our hidden spiritual “root life” in the Lord.
+Well, without a root system hidden in the soil, a plant simply can’t grow.
+In the same way, our spiritual growth—or being built up in the Lord—is dependent on and issues from our hidden “root system” in the Lord.

 Let’s read note 1 on this verse in the New Testament Recovery Version: